Laboratory of Neural Circuits & Behavioral Control

 Postdoctoral: Candidates should contact Dr. Hnasko to inquire and letter should include candidates background, future goals, and interests.
 Competitive candidates will have at least one first-author publication and be competitive for postdoctoral fellowships.

 Techniques & Approaches

-- Generation of genetically modified mouse models
+- Generation of genetically modified mice and viral vectors

-- Behavioral analyses
+- Behavioral assays

 - Patch-clamp electrophysiology

-- Immunohistochemistry & Microscopy
+- Immunohistochemistry & microscopy